prb28/vscode-amiga-assembly/README.md

 ## New in 0.17.0
 - Stack frame indicating C source files
-- Documentation for core amiga libraries
+- Documentation for core amiga libraries (diskfont, dos, exec, graphics, intuition)
 - Documentation table of contents
 - Set the entry point for vlink linker
 - Completion for variable and library functions in assembly
+- AsmONE AUTO compatibility

 ### Other features
 ### Run and Debug with FS-UAE